AronYoung414/Rebuttal-Letter-for-AAMAS-2026/Rebuttal.md

 ## References
-[1] Thibaut Horel and Yaron Singer.
-Maximization of approximately submodular functions.
-In Advances In Neural Information Processing Systems, pages 3045–3053, 2016.

-Raphen Becker, Shlomo Zilberstein, Victor Lesser, and Claudia V. Goldman.
-2004.
-Solving transition independent decentralized Markov decision processes.
-J. Artif.
-Int.
-Res.
-22, 1 (July 2004), 423–455.

-[2] Ranjit Nair, Pradeep Varakantham, Milind Tambe, and Makoto Yokoo.
-2005.
-Networked distributed POMDPs: a synergy of distributed constraint optimization and POMDPs.
-In Proceedings of the 19th international joint conference on Artificial intelligence (IJCAI'05).
-Morgan Kaufmann Publishers Inc., San Francisco, CA, USA, 1758–1760.

-[3] Frans A. Oliehoek and Christopher Amato.
-2016.
-A Concise Introduction to Decentralized POMDPs (1st. ed.).
-Springer Publishing Company, Incorporated.

-[4] Bai, W. &amp; Bilmes, J..
-(2018).
-Greed is Still Good: Maximizing Monotone Submodular+Supermodular (BP) Functions. <i>Proceedings of the 35th International Conference on Machine Learning</i>, in <i>Proceedings of Machine Learning Research</i> 80:304-313 Available from https://proceedings.mlr.press/v80/bai18a.html.

-[5] Horel, T. and Singer, Y. Maximization of approximately submodular functions.
+[1] Horel, T. and Singer, Y. Maximization of approximately submodular functions.
 In Advances In Neural Information Processing Systems, pp. 3045–3053, 2016.

-[6] Stefano V. Albrecht and Peter Stone.
+[2] Stefano V. Albrecht and Peter Stone.
 Reasoning about Hypothetical Agent Behaviours and their Parameters.
 In AAMAS '17, International Foundation for Autonomous Agents and Multiagent Systems, 547–555.

-[7] Shafipour Yourdshahi, E., do Carmo Alves, M.A., Varma, A. et al. On-line estimators for ad-hoc task execution: learning types and parameters of teammates for effective teamwork.
+[3] Shafipour Yourdshahi, E., do Carmo Alves, M.A., Varma, A. et al. On-line estimators for ad-hoc task execution: learning types and parameters of teammates for effective teamwork.
 Auton Agent Multi-Agent Syst 36, 45 (2022).